andreasmolnardev/dashwise/README.md

 > **Disclaimer:** This project is still under development.
 Therefore, only the working features of the app are listed in the features section.
 Integration with additional services is planned, but will not be available until widget implementation is complete.

+> **Breaking Changes for v0.2:** ARM images now have a seperate tag of stable-arm.
+Also, a jobs container has been added to docker compose

 ## Screenshot
 <img width="1445" height="827" alt="Screenshot 2025-10-22 at 08 03 40" src="https://github.com/user-attachments/assets/69061ca0-cba1-4c23-b7bd-59ca691507e0" />